oneup03/VRto3D/README.md

     - Change to the `Startup / Shutdown` tab
     - Click `Manage Add-Ons`
     - Turn `Off` any virtual HMD drivers (ALVR, VRidge, OpenTrack, VCR, iVRy, etc)
+    - You can also try forcing SteamVR to use the VRto3D driver by editing `Steam\config\steamvr.vrsettings` and under the `"steamvr" : {` section, add this line: `"forcedDriver" : "vrto3d",`
     - if issues still arise, try a [Clean SteamVR Install](https://steamcommunity.com/app/250820/discussions/2/1640917625015598552/) and delete your `Steam\steamapps\common\SteamVR` folder
 - If you have a VR headset and run into issues with this driver, here's some things to try:
     - Disconnect VR headset from computer